Echinopsis angelesiae

-Soehrensia angelesiae is a species of cactus.
+Echinopsis angelesiae, synonym Soehrensia angelesiae, is a species of cactus native to Argentina.

 Description

-Soehrensia angelesiae grows shrubby, branches numerously from the base and forms low thickets up to 1 meter high.
+Echinopsis angelesiae grows as a shrub.
+It numerously from the base and forms low thickets up to 1 m high.
 The ascending, cylindrical, light green shoots are opaque and reach a diameter of 6 to 6.5 cm.
 There are about twelve sharp-edged, low, blunt ribs that are notched.
 The oval areoles on it are sparsely woolly.
 Stiff, prickly thorns emerge from them and are enlarged at their base.
 The individual central spine is up to 2 cm long.
 The twelve marginal spines are arranged in pairs on the sides.
 The lowest marginal spine is longer than the others.
 The marginal spines are up to 1.5 cm long.

 The bell-shaped, tubular white flowers appear near the tips of the shoots.
 They grow up to 20 cm long and have a diameter of 14 cm.